ruby-rice/rice/docs/architecture/overload_resolution.md

 # Overload Resolution

-This document explains how Rice resolves C++ method overloads when called from Ruby.
+This document explains how Rice resolves C++ method and constructor overloads when called from Ruby.

 ## Overview